web-illinois/illinois_framework_project/README.md

 When you set up the project, Composer will create a file called ```composer.lock```, which is a list of which dependencies were installed, and in which versions. **Commit ```composer.lock``` to source control!** Then, when your colleagues want to spin up their own copies of the project, all they'll have to do is run ```composer install```, which will install the correct versions of everything in ```composer.lock```.

 ## How do I update Drupal core?
-It's counterintuitive, but **don't add `drupal/core` to your project's composer.json!** The Illinois Framework manages Drupal core for you, so adding a direct dependency on Drupal core is likely to cause problems for you in the future.
+It's counterintuitive, but **don't add `drupal/core` to your project's composer.json!** The Illinois Drupal Framework manages Drupal core for you, so adding a direct dependency on Drupal core is likely to cause problems for you in the future.

 ## Developing the Illinois Drupal Framework
 Instructions on setting up a local Docker-based development environment are located at [https://github.com/web-illinois/illinois_framework_localdev](https://github.com/web-illinois/illinois_framework_localdev).